 It’s my last night in the park, at the Explora lodge…I plan to wander Lake Pehoe and look for the Salto Chico falls near the hotel.
 Trivia for my next visit: The lake is pronounced “pay-oh-way.”

 The outdoor jacuzzi overlooking Paine River is inviting me for one last relaxing soak before I check out in the morning.

 Day 7: After a sunrise photo session, we head to Puerto Natales.

 Although I’ve woken to the same views for six straight days, I never tire of sunrise over the mountains, its crimson reflection on Lake Pehoe.
-I vow to return for a photography safari, perhaps in September or October, when the trails open up in the parks and I can hike the “W” circuit—yet another bucket-list adventure.
+I vow to return here for a photography safari and hike to the base of the three towers—yet another bucket-list adventure.

 The drive to Puerto Natales is uneventful; I’m sorry to leave Torres behind but glad that I’ve booked an overnight in the city.
 There’s so much more to Patagonia than the parks and I intend to have a full day exploring this unusual little town.

 Day 8: Our horseback excursion around Laguna Sofia was beyond incredible.

 There’s something oddly intimate about exploring Patagonia on horseback.
 There’s a feeling of oneness with your surroundings, and yet you feel infinitesimally small.
 We rode for hours through the Lenga forest and circled the glacial terraces around the lagoon.